V4Fire/Client/docs/tests/README.md

  * });
  * ```
  *
- * This schema is the equivalent of such an entry in the template *
+ * This schema is the equivalent of such a template:
+ *
  * ```ss
  * < b-button :testProp = 1